-Yamamoto has put traditional Japan on these cleats and made them unique.
+Yamamoto has put traditional Japanese on these cleats and made them unique.
 Similar to the Puma 2014 World Cup Boots, the new Adidas F50 Adizero Yamamoto

 Football Boot uses different colors for each shoe to make a bold statement on the pitch.
 But these might be the craziest shoes out there.